kalekseev/django-geoipdb-loader/README.rst

 =====

 Run `manage.py download_geoipdb` to download geoip files.
-By default for django 1.9+ `geoip2` files will be download, while for django 1.8 `geoip` files are used.
+By default for django 1.9+ `geoip2` files are used, while for django 1.8 `geoip` files are used.
 You can set version in settings::